TeamFAPS/PSVita-RE-tools/README.md

 kdump-extract - by @dots-tb
 ---
 A PC program that finds and extracts segment 0 of a kernel module from a continous kernel memory dump.
-It ourputs a .elf that can be used for RE (see vitadecompiler), for extracting NIDs (see nids-extract).
-It is to be used in conjunction with Kdumper on PSVita side.
+It outputs a .elf that can be used for RE (see vitadecompiler), for extracting NIDs (see nids-extract).
+It is to be used in conjunction with Kdumper on PS Vita side.

 nids-extract - by @dots-tb
 ---
-A PC program that extracts a list in .yml format of exported NIDs from a PSVita ELF.
+A PC program that extracts a list in .yml format of exported NIDs from a PS Vita ELF.

 psvitalibdoc
 ---
-Some lists of functions names / NIDs / libraries / modules to be used with vitadump IDA plugin, vitaldr IDA plugin, VitaDecompilerMod or prxtool for PSVita.
+Some lists of functions names / NIDs / libraries / modules to be used with vitadump IDA plugin, vitaldr IDA plugin, VitaDecompilerMod or prxtool for PS Vita.

+psp2-emmc-extract - by @CelesteBlue-dev
+---
+A PC program that extracts partitions from a PS Vita eMMC dump.

 --------------------------------------------------------------------------------